thenerdery/dot-net-standards/Logging.md

 ### Serilog

-If you are intending to write logs to a structured log storage like logstash, we recommend [Serilog](https://www.nuget.org/packages/Serilog/).
+If you are intending to write logs to a structured log storage like Logstash, we recommend [Serilog](https://www.nuget.org/packages/Serilog/).

 ### Library Selection